 — Jay Baer

-Submitted by xsight over 5 years ago
+Submitted by xsight about 6 years ago

 Business rules are different now.
 Don't believe me?
 How are the banks in the United States doing?
 How are the three big car makers?
 How are small businesses doing?
 You want to keep marketing the way companies have been for the last fifty years?
 Not a good idea, I'm afraid.

-Submitted by lindairvine over 5 years ago
+Submitted by lindairvine about 6 years ago

 In an actual discussion, the marshaling of information is cumulative, complication is acknowledged, sometimes persuasion occurs.
 In a Twitter discussion, opinions and our tolerance for others’ opinions are stunted.

-Submitted by ArkAngel almost 6 years ago
+Submitted by ArkAngel over 6 years ago

 “Push” has always worked everywhere else, therefore it will work in the social space as well.
 The problem, however, is that digital social channels are not solely marketing channels.
 In fact, they are mostly not marketing channels.
 They are social channels.
 As such, they favor dialog rather than monologue.

-Submitted by armandoalves about 6 years ago
+Submitted by armandoalves over 6 years ago

 Spotted on T-shirt at SXSW: "Selling out is the new keeping it real."